MislavJaksic/Knowledge-Repository/Technology/DevOps/Server/Hosting/OracleCloud/Docs/Infrastructure/Services/ContainerEngine/CreateKubernetes/README.md

 ## [Creating a Kubernetes Cluster](https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingclusterusingoke.htm#create-quick-cluster)

 You can create a cluster only if:
-* belong to the tenancy's Administrators group or
+* you belong to the tenancy's Administrators group
-* to a group to which a policy grants the `CLUSTER_MANAGE` permission
+* you belong to a group to which a policy grants the `CLUSTER_MANAGE` permission

 ### Using the Console to create a 'Quick Cluster' with Default Settings